-Mussels are a the perfect summer seafood, light yet full of fresh flavor and easy to prepare!
+Mussels are a perfect summer seafood, light yet full of fresh flavor and easy to prepare!
 Great as an appetizer at a BBQ or summer cookout.
 They are very versatile, spiced up with various vegetables, spices, wines, beers, and sauces!
 Before digging in and eating these tasty little critters, it's important to know how to clean mussels properly to avoid making yourself sick.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.